csoeller/pyme-install-docs/PYMEAcquire/conda-setup.md

 ## Make more easily usable for all users

-- add the parent directory of those environments to the following environment variable: `CONDA_ENVS_PATH`
+Add the parent directory of those environments to the `CONDA_ENVS_PATH` environment variable.

 Example: